 Underfoot, a waffle-comb footbed traps additional heat in honeycomb-like air pockets.
 And the entire boot rides over an aggressively lugged “arctic rubber” that’s tacky on ice.

 The boot laces shut with four pairs of giant D-rings.
-The fit can be a little sloppy, but they’re easy to manipulate with heavy gloves.
+The fit can be a touch sloppy, so they’re not our first choice for hiking, where we want a precise fit.
+But the rings and laces are easy to manipulate with heavy gloves.
 All in all, the double boot construction does a wonderful job of trapping heat and insulating you from the cold ground.

 Best Budget: Kamik Nation Plus

 Kamik just can’t be beat when it comes to budget boots.
-And the Nation Plus boots ($125) are a fan favorite (just look at the 2,000-plus Amazon reviews).
+And the Nation Plus boots ($90) are a fan favorite (just look at the 2,000 Amazon reviews).
 They’re waterproof, warm, and impressively durable for the price.

-This is a fully waterproof leather boot bonded to a rubber sole.
-They lace up like a hiker.
-The removable liner traps heat using 200 grams of 3M 200B Thinsulate and gives them a whopping rating to 40 below.
-We didn’t test this rating, but they felt plenty warm when hanging around town watching a winter carnival parade.
+This is a fully waterproof lace-style leather boot bonded to a rubber sole.
+The removable liner traps heat using 200g 3M 200B Thinsulate and gives them a whopping rating to 40 below.
+We did find the rating plenty warm when hanging around town doing errands or stationary activities, like watching a winter carnival parade.

 And one of the standout features is the weight, or lack thereof.
-The seamless construction means they’re 30% lighter than comparable boots.
+Each boot weighs just over 2.5 pounds, and the seamless construction reduces extra materials, keeping these boots 30% lighter than comparable boots.
 They look burly and are built to last, but we were pleasantly surprised that they don’t feel cumbersome.
-These are also available in a tall version ($150).

 Buyer’s Guide: How to Choose the Best Winter Boots for Men